 |---|---|---|

-Specificity | Lists multiple specific concrete actions: discovers available capacity across regions and projects, analyzes quota limits, compares availability, and recommends optimal deployment locations based on capacity requirements. | 3 / 3 |
+Specificity | Lists multiple specific concrete actions: discovers available capacity across regions/projects, analyzes quota limits, compares availability, and recommends optimal deployment locations based on capacity requirements. | 3 / 3 |

-Completeness | Clearly answers both 'what' (discovers capacity, analyzes quotas, compares availability, recommends deployment locations) and 'when' (explicit USE FOR clause with trigger terms).
-Also includes helpful DO NOT USE FOR boundaries. | 3 / 3 |
+Completeness | Clearly answers both 'what' (discovers capacity, analyzes quotas, compares availability, recommends deployment locations) and 'when' (explicit USE FOR and DO NOT USE FOR clauses with specific trigger scenarios).
+The DO NOT USE FOR section adds extra clarity on boundaries. | 3 / 3 |

-Trigger Term Quality | Excellent coverage of natural trigger terms users would say: 'find capacity', 'check quota', 'where can I deploy', 'best region for capacity', 'multi-project capacity search', 'quota analysis', 'model availability', 'region comparison', 'check TPM availability'. | 3 / 3 |
+Trigger Term Quality | Excellent coverage of natural trigger terms users would say: 'find capacity', 'check quota', 'where can I deploy', 'best region for capacity', 'multi-project capacity search', 'quota analysis', 'model availability', 'region comparison', 'check TPM availability'.
+These are highly natural phrases. | 3 / 3 |

 Distinctiveness Conflict Risk | Highly distinctive with a clear niche (Azure OpenAI capacity discovery).
-The DO NOT USE FOR clause explicitly delineates boundaries against related skills like deployment or quota increase requests, minimizing conflict risk. | 3 / 3 |
+The DO NOT USE FOR section explicitly delineates boundaries against related skills like deployment or quota increase requests, minimizing conflict risk. | 3 / 3 |

 Total | 12 / 12 Passed |